rcrews/docs-website/runtime/7.1.1/howto-data-access.md

         JdbcStorageHandler to access an external data source, such as Business Intelligence (BI) tools.

-    - title: Migrating Data to Apache Hive
+    - title: Migrating Data Using Sqoop
       url: migrating-data-into-hive/index.html
       description: >-
         Explains how to move data from relational databases directly to